marinaoleynik/cartofun/README.md

 Current page will be loaded here

 (Optional) Bottom:
-Here will be goods, that site recommend for current user
+Goods are recommended by site for current user will be here.

 Footer:
 1. Links : Catalogue, Delivery, Payment, Contacts